-Character deletion has no effect when the character to be deleted is part of a marker symbol, or is to the left of the leftmost column of an open fold.
+Character deletion has no effect when the character to be deleted is in the top line of the view, is part of a marker symbol, or is to the left of the leftmost column of an open fold.

 Spaces may be deleted before a closed fold marker symbol to change the indentation of the fold.